isc-projects/kea/doc/sphinx/kea-messages.rst

     failed to reused HTTP service bound to address: %1 port: %2

-This error message indicates that the server has failed reusing existing HTTP service on the specified address and port.
-The server can not swith from HTTP to HTTPS sockets using the same address and port.
+This error message indicates that the server has failed to reuse existing HTTP service on the specified address and port.
+The server cannot swith from HTTP to HTTPS sockets using the same address and port.

 HTTP_COMMAND_MGR_HTTP_SERVICE_UPDATED